 Piece of land

 A farmer has a piece of land in the shape of a parallelogram.
-The two adjacent sides measure 15 meters and 10 meters.
-How much fencing is needed to enclose the entire garden?
+The two adjacent sides measure 15 metres and 10 metres.
+How much fencing is needed to enclose the entire plot?

 Final Answer: